Y-Shcheholskyy/graalpy.github.io/docs/graalpy-embedded/reference/Jython.md

 ---
 layout: page
 title: Jython Migration Guide
-permalink: /graalpy-embedded/reference/jython-migration/
+permalink: /docs/jython-migration/
 toc: true
 ---

 # Jython Migration Guide

 Most Jython code that uses Java integration will be based on a stable Jython release, and these only come in Python 2.x versions.
 GraalPy, in contrast, is only targeting Python 3.x.
 GraalPy does not provide full compatibility with these earlier 2.x versions of Jython.
-Thus, a significant migration step will have to be taken to migrate all your code to Python 3.

-For Jython-specific features, follow this document to learn about migration to GraalPy.
+To migrate code from Python 2 to Python 3, follow [the official guide from the Python community](https://docs.python.org/3/howto/pyporting.html).
+Once your Jython code is Python 3 compatible, follow this document to iron out other differences between GraalPy and Jython.

+Calling Java from Python, in general, is the same as for [any other GraalVM language](Interoperability.md).
+In addition, GraalPy has a few convenience modules for [Java interoperability](Java_Interoperability.md) that make using Java libraries from Python as easy as possible.

 Note that some features of Jython have a negative impact on runtime performance, and are disabled by default.
 To make migration easier, you can enable some features using a command line option: `--python.EmulateJython`.

+> To move from Jython applications to GraalPy, use the JVM-based GraalPy distribution.
+A GraalPy JVM distribution contains Python in the JVM configuration.
+To distinguish between the default, native, and the JVM configuration, the downloadable file has `-jvm` in the name.
+See [GraalPy releases](https://github.com/oracle/graalpython/releases/).

 <h4>Table of Contents</h4>
   * this unordered seed list will be replaced by toc as unordered list